MitchForest/snapbet/.pm/process/reviewer.md

 You should always have access to:
 - This file (reviewer.md)
+- process.md (for planning ceremonies)
 - Current sprint tracker (with handoff summary)
 - Current epic tracker
 - PRD (for requirements validation)
+- project-tracker.md (for epic planning)
 - The actual code files being reviewed

 ## Remember